Roadmap Implementation: Skin Sensitization

 Addressing Regulatory and Other Challenges

 NTP has completed testing substances of regulatory interest to ICCVAM agencies (including mixtures) using the in vitro direct peptide reactivity assay, KeratinoSens assay, and human cell line activation test.
-Reports on this testing are being prepared for publication in 2021.
+Reports on this testing are being prepared for publication in 2022.
 Defined approaches that use these test methods will be evaluated for predictive performance across this chemical set and for applicability to the different regulatory programs.
+Strickland et al. (2022) describes performance of these test methods individually and in the defined approach for testing of 27 agrochemical formulations.

 A common theme that has emerged from past NICEATM workshops is the need for training opportunities to inform industry and regulatory staff about the use and interpretation of in vitro and in silico data and defined approaches.
 Thus, efforts to facilitate regulatory acceptance and use of defined approaches and other alternative methods will include the development of training materials and technical support to assist agencies in issuing guidance.